kavir1698/TaskTracker.jl/README.md

    - Tasks start with `- [ ]` or `- [x]` for incomplete or complete tasks, respectively.
    - Tasks can have subtasks indented with two spaces.
    - Tasks can have a start date and duration in days specified in the format `Task name | yyyy-mm-dd | duration`.
+   - Alternatively, tasks can start after another task has been completed using the format `Task name | after Task2 | duration`.
 3. Run `julia -e 'using TaskTracker; generate_gantt("todo.md"; output_file="gannt.svg")'` in the terminal, replacing `todo.md` with your todo file name if necessary.
 4. A Gantt chart will be generated as `gantt.svg` in the same directory.
 5. If you have multiple todo files in a directory, you can generate a combined Gantt chart for all of them by running `julia -e 'using TaskTracker; generate_gantt_for_dir("path/to/directory"; output_file="combined_gantt.png")'` in the terminal, replacing `path/to/directory` with your directory path if necessary.